 2.5 Affiliation Limits.
 Gold Members and Platinum Members may not belong to an Affiliated Group.
 An Affiliated Group means that for Voting Class Members that are business entities, one entity is "Controlled" by the other entity.
 "Controlled" or "Control" means one entity owns, directly or indirectly, more than 50% of the voting securities of the Controlled entity which vote for the election of the board of directors or other managing body of an entity, or which is under common control with the Controlled entity.
 An Affiliated Group does not apply to government agencies, academic institutions or individuals.

 3.1 Location of Meetings.
-All meetings of Individual, Gold and Platinum Members ("Voting Class Members") shall be held at such place (if any) within or without the State of Delaware as may be determined from time to time by the Board of Directors or, if not determined by the Board of Directors, by the Chairman of the Board, or the Executive Director; provided that the Board of Directors may, in its sole discretion, determine that any meeting of Voting Class Members shall not be held at any place but shall be held solely by means of remote communication in accordance with Section 3.13.
+All meetings of Individual, Gold and Platinum Members ("Voting Class Members") shall be held at such place (if any) within or without the State of Delaware as may be determined from time to time by the Board of Directors or, if not determined by the Board of Directors, by the Chair of the Board, or the Executive Director; provided that the Board of Directors may, in its sole discretion, determine that any meeting of Voting Class Members shall not be held at any place but shall be held solely by means of remote communication in accordance with Section 3.13.

 3.2 Meeting to Elect Individual Directors.
 The annual meeting of Individual Members for the election of Individual Directors shall be held on a date in the first two weeks of January of each calendar year to be fixed by the Board of Directors and stated in the notice of the meeting.
 The annual meeting will held by remote communication.